balgian/DroneGame2/README.md

 ### Step 1: Create a build directory

-Create a new directory inside `DroneGame`for building the project with
+Create a new directory inside `/DroneGame`for building the project with

 ```bash
 mkdir cmake-build && cd cmake-build